Campus is open ONLY to essential employees

 Students who need help connecting to a health care provider should call the Campus Health Services, located in AC1F01, at 718-262-2050.
 CUNY Central has also requested that each campus designate a liaison to handle inquiries and concerns.
 For York College, that person is Chief of Staff Dana Trimboli; if you have specific concerns about yourself or another member of the community related to COVID-19, please contact Ms. Trimboli at X5374 or at firstname.lastname@example.org.

 As a community, we want to encourage elbow bumps and hand waves, as opposed to handshakes.
 Hand sanitizer is great, but experts say washing your hands regularly with soap and water is even better.
 Cover your nose and mouth with a tissue or sleeve when sneezing or coughing.
 Do not touch your face with unwashed hands.
-Wearing a mask is not considered necessary unless you have received medical advice to do so.
+Wearing a mask is considered necessary.

 We understand that members of the college community may be anxious during this time.
 Students can receive free, confidential services in the Counseling Center located in AC-1G03 or call 718-262-2272.
 For faculty and staff, CUNY’s Employee Assistance Plan (EAP) is available to help.
 CUNY’s EAP may be reached at 1-866-327-2400 or https://www.deeroaks.com